farzin12/farzin12/README.md

 and geeking out over clever circuit designs 🔧⚡
 If you’re into electronics too, we’ll definitely get along 😄

+💡 Projects I’ve worked on are listed below — feel free to check them out!

 ---

 📫 Get in Touch: